g-otn/GameServerEC2Discord/README.md

 3. The Lambda function sends the interaction token alongside the `start` command to another Lambda via SNS and then [ACKs the interaction](https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-response-object-interaction-callback-type) to avoid Discord's 3s interaction response time limit.
 4. The other Lambda which can take its time, in this case, starts the EC2 instance.
 Other commands such as `stop`, `restart`, `ip` and `status` can stop, reboot and describe the instance.
 5. The instance starts
-6. The DDNS systemd service updates the domain with the new IP (this can take a while to update if the server is restarted often due to DNS caching)
+6. The DDNS systemd service updates the domain with the new IP
 7. The game systemd service runs the Docker Compose file to start the server
 8. The game shutdown systemd timer starts checking if the container is running
 9. After a minute or so (depending on the game, instance, etc), the server is ready to connect and play